SireneNova/Portfolio/Python/Version27/ReadMe.md

 ###Sale Viewer
 ---
 The Sale Viewer is a final Python project of my design and choosing.
-It contains a separate ReadMe file.
+The folder contains a separate ReadMe file.
 </br>

 ###DB File Transfer Gui